hallvard/ptolemy/README.md

 To launch this example, create a launch configuration with `org.ptolemy.xtext.tests` as the project name, `org.ptolemy.xtext.browser.Browser` as the actor class, `ptolemy.domains.de.kernel.DEDirector` as director class, `org.ptolemy.xtext.launch.swixml.SwixmlResource` as the resource class and the full path of `browser.xml` as the resource path.

+# More about the plugin projects #

-# org.ptolemy.ecore - the ptolemy ecore model project used by editors and code generator
+## org.ptolemy.ecore - the ptolemy ecore model project used by editors and code generator

+This plugin project contains the ecore models used by the DSL.
+There are two pairs of models:

+* kernel.ecore and actor.ecore - corresponds to the ptolemy kernel and actor hierarchy
+* caltrop and xactor - DSL constructs

-# org.ptolemy.xtext and org.ptolemy.xtext.ui - the Cal language implementation based on Xtext, with a code generator for the ptolemy framework
+## org.ptolemy.xtext and org.ptolemy.xtext.ui - the Cal language implementation based on Xtext, with a code generator for the ptolemy framework

+These two plugin projects are the standard Xtext projects for the DSL parser and editor.
+The parser project also contains the code generator for the ptolemy runtime platform.

-# org.ptolemy.jars - a plugin wrapper for the ptolemy jars (core and several domains), i.e. the ptolemy runtime platform
+## org.ptolemy.jars - a plugin wrapper for the ptolemy jars (core and several domains), i.e. the ptolemy runtime platform
-# org.ptolemy.xtext.lib - an extension of the ptolemy runtime platform, to support the Cal language implementation
+## org.ptolemy.xtext.lib - an extension of the ptolemy runtime platform, to support the Cal language implementation

-# org.ptolemy.xtext.launch - launcher support, configuration, tab/tab group and delegate
+## org.ptolemy.xtext.launch - launcher support, configuration, tab/tab group and delegate

-# org.ptolemy.graphiti.generic - a generic graphical editor for actor networks
+## org.ptolemy.graphiti.generic - a generic graphical editor for actor networks

+This plugin implements a generic graphical editor for actor networks, based on the graphiti framework.
+The editor may sit on top of different underlying actor network models and Xtext-based DSLs, the logic of which are exposed through facade classes used for navigating and editing the model.

+The editor uses Google's dependency injection framework Guice for customization.

-# org.ptolemy.graphiti.generic.kieler - support for Kieler-based layout in the generic editor
+## org.ptolemy.graphiti.generic.kieler - support for Kieler-based layout in the generic editor

-# org.ptolemy.graphiti - the generic editor adapted to the ptolemy ecore model
+## org.ptolemy.graphiti - the generic editor adapted to the ptolemy ecore model

+This plugin customizes the generic editor for the ptolemy ecore model.

-# org.caltoopia.graphiti - the generic editor adapted to the caltoopia ecore model
+## org.caltoopia.graphiti - the generic editor adapted to the caltoopia ecore model

+This plugin customizes the generic editor for the caltoopia ecore model.

-# org.ptolemy.xtext.tests - tests and examples
+## org.ptolemy.xtext.tests - tests and examples